 In Ljubljana, the Cyanometer gathers air quality measurement data from the EARS Ljubljana Bežigrad measuring station.
 The Cyanometer displays the air pollution level on a color scale from red to green and points out the main pollutant in case of pollution in real time.
 A color scale from green to red visualises the air quality level.
-In case of increased levels of concentration, three different icons indicate the main pollutant or in the case of ozone, the main pollution source.
+In the case of increased levels of concentrations, three different icons indicate the main pollutant source, while the fourth one essential condition connected to elevated ozone concentrations.

 Martin Bricelj Baraga concept & artistic direction • Igor Vuk technical design & production • Neja Tomšič production & texts • Marjan Omanovič installation build up • Miha Markič programming • Matt Spendlove web programming • Vishal Kassie website design • Domen Dimovski 3D design • Katja Pahor design • Gašper Torkar sound design

 - Production: MoTA – Museum of Transitory Art

 - Supported by: